paramquery/select/README.md

 1. use checkboxes with options in multiple select lists.

-2. use radio butttons with options in single select lists.
+2. use radio buttons with options in single select lists.

 3. search box.